 Looking for a new home or apartment can be fun, but doing it virtually may be the way to go if you’re busy.

+Due to the COVID-19 pandemic, virtual real estate tours have become more common.
 Many realtors now post videos of properties on their websites as well, so you can poke around on your own first to see what you like.